AI experts sharing free tutorials to accelerate your business.

 4. Alternatives considered and why rejected — Direct restoration, extraction + bridge/partial, conservative approach

-5. Carrier plan details — Payer name, group number, subscriber ID, any known plan quirks (missing tooth clause, waiting period, replacement rule timing, downgrade language)
+5. Carrier plan details — Payer name, group number, subscriber ID, any known plan quirks (missing tooth clause, waiting period, replacement rule timing, downgrade language).
+Best sourced from a paste-in of the insurance-verification-summary output if available

-6. Supporting records available — Pre-op PA/BW/pan/CBCT, intraoral photos, perio chart, sleep study, prior extraction records
+6. Supporting records available — Pre-op PA/BW/pan/CBCT, intraoral photos, perio chart, sleep study, prior extraction records, prior chart notes

-7. Patient history relevance — Medical conditions that influence the treatment choice (diabetes, osteoporosis, bisphosphonates, smoker, bruxism)
+7. Patient history relevance — Medical conditions that influence the treatment choice (diabetes, osteoporosis, bisphosphonates, smoker, bruxism, GERD, eating disorder)

 Instructions